 - PERMITTING AUTHORITY

-- For the implementation of all actions and procedures authorized by the Bylaw, the Board of Selectmen or their designee(s), provided that the designee(s) shall not be the permittee and provided further that the authority granted by § 193-7H may not be delegated.
+- For the implementation of all actions and procedures authorized by the Bylaw, the Select Board or their designee(s), provided that the designee(s) shall not be the permittee and provided further that the authority granted by § 193-7H may not be delegated.

 - An individual, partnership, association, firm, company, trust, corporation, agency, authority, department or political subdivision of the Commonwealth or the federal government, to the extent permitted by law, and any officer, employee, or agent of such person.